 [Section 36 amended by No. 67 of 2003 s.
 62.]

-37. Operational audit
+37. Operational audit, licensee to provide ERA with etc.

 (1) It is a condition of every licence that the licensee is to, not less than once in every period of 24 months (or such longer period as the Authority allows) calculated from the commencement of this section, provide the Authority with an operational audit conducted by an independent expert acceptable to the Authority.